-As of January 11, 2022, the directors and officers of the Corporation (other than Mr. Rémi Marcoux), as a group, beneficially owned, directly or indirectly, 146,491 Class A Subordinate Voting Shares and 2 000 Class B Shares of the Corporation, then representing approximately 0.20% and 0.01%, respectively, of the outstanding shares of each of such class.
+As of January 10, 2023, the directors and officers of the Corporation (other than Mr. Rémi Marcoux), as a group, beneficially owned, directly or indirectly, 134,941 Class A Subordinate Voting Shares and 2,000 Class B Shares of the Corporation, then representing approximately 0.19% and 0.01%, respectively, of the outstanding shares of each of such class.

-To the best knowledge of the Corporation, no proposed director, as of January 11, 2022, or within 10 years before January 11, 2022: (a) is or has been subject to a cease trade order, an order similar to a cease trade order or an order that denied a company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer of that company; (b) is or has been subject to a cease trade order, an order similar to a cease trade order or an order that denied a company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer of that company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer of that company and which resulted from an event that occurred while that person was acting in such capacity; (c) is or has been a director or executive officer of any company that, while that person was acting in such capacity, or within a year of that person ceasing to act in such capacity, became bankrupt, made a proposal under any legislation relating to bankrupt or insolvency or was subject to or instituted any proceedings, arrangement or compromise with or by creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (d) became bankrupt, made a proposal under any legislation relating to bankrupt or insolvency, or became subject to or instituted any proceedings, arrangement or compromise with or by creditors or had a receiver, receiver manager or trustee appointed to hold his assets.
+To the best knowledge of the Corporation, no proposed director, as of January 10, 2023, or within 10 years before January 10, 2023: (a) is or has been subject to a cease trade order, an order similar to a cease trade order or an order that denied a company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer of that company; (b) is or has been subject to a cease trade order, an order similar to a cease trade order or an order that denied a company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer of that company and which resulted from an event that occurred while that person was acting in such capacity; (c) is or has been a director or executive officer of any company that, while that person was acting in such capacity, or within a year of that person ceasing to act in such capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with or by creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (d) became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or became subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold his assets.

-Furthermore, to the knowledge of the Corporation, no proposed director of the Corporation has been as of January 11, 2022 subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority, or has been subject to any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable shareholder in deciding whether to vote for a proposed director.
+Furthermore, to the knowledge of the Corporation, no proposed director of the Corporation has been as of January 10, 2023 subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority, or has been subject to any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable shareholder in deciding whether to vote for a proposed director.